-A person appointed as the sole nurse educator for a hospital or group of hospital shall be paid at the 3rd year rate of the salary scale.
+A person appointed as the sole Nurse Educator for a hospital or group of hospitals shall be paid at the 3rd year rate of the salary scale.

-Incremental progression for Nurse Educators' shall be on completion of 12 months' satisfactory service subject that progression shall not be beyond the 3rd year rate unless the person possesses the qualifications detailed in the 2 previous paragraphs.
+Incremental progression for Nurse Educators shall be on completion of 12 months' satisfactory service, subject to that progression not being beyond the 3rd year rate unless the person possesses the qualifications detailed in the 2 previous paragraphs.

 Persons appointed to the 3rd year rate by virtue of paragraphs 3 and 4 above shall progress to the 4th year rate after completion of 12 months' satisfactory full time service.